Many people assume that hair recovery depends on:

 • Gradual reduction in tightness and discomfort

-📌 This explains a common experience: the scalp feels better first — shedding slows later.
+📌 This explains a common experience: the scalp feels better first — shedding slows later, a sequence explained in autonomic nervous system rebalancing during stress hair loss recovery.

 3️⃣ Recovery Mechanism #3: Hair follicles complete telogen → naturally transition back to anagen